angular/components/src/lib/expansion/expansion.md

 ### Accordion

 It's possible to group expansions in a fancy way.
-The `multi="true"` (default) input allows the expansions state to be set independently of each other.
-When `multi="false"`just one expansion can be expanded at a given time:
+The `multi="true"` input allows the expansions state to be set independently of each other.
+When `multi="false"` (default) just one expansion can be expanded at a given time:

 ```html
 <md-accordion>